AchrafKassioui/Learning-iOS-Dev/README.md

 So a SpriteKit scene is an infinite canvas by default.
 The part of the scene that is being drawn and rendered is the view (`SKView`).
 A scene can either be scaled somehow to fit a view (one of the 4 `scaleMode`), or use a camera to determine which crop of the scene maps to the view.

 Regardless of scene size, objects can be positioned freely without limit.
-Does positioning objects tens or hundreds of thousands of point away from the scene anchor point or from the viewport (camera) anchor point have an impact on memory consumption and performance?
+Does positioning objects tens or hundreds of thousands of points away from each other have an impact on memory consumption and performance?
 I don't know yet.

 ## private, fileprivate, internal, public